MarkAZhang/cheat-sheets/compute-engine.md

     --allow tcp:80 --target-tags http-server
 ```

+As stated [here](https://cloud.google.com/compute/docs/containers/configuring-options-to-run-containers#publishing_container_ports), the ports of the server will mirror that of the container.
+Since HTTP is on port 80, your container MUST listen on port 80.

 ### Update container on existing instance (no SSH)

 NOTE: This will stop and restart the instance.